-- Achieve greater integration of and uniformity of administration of State long-term services and supports serving both older adults and people with disabilities and their families, and emphasize policies related to function as opposed to age or diagnosis. - Under the Balancing Incentive Program (BIP), create the BIP infrastructure investments of a consumer friendly statewide No Wrong Door system, a conflict free case management, and a uniform assessment tool. - With a focus upon hospital admission and discharge, use best efforts to divert individuals to an appropriate care setting of their choice. - Address the historical fragmentation of the Medicaid home and community-based waivers, which are associated with specific age and diagnostic eligibility criteria. - Explore the development of a broader 1915(i) State plan amendment to provide home and community-based supports based exclusively on functional limitations and financial need. - Provide timely eligibility decisions regarding eligibility in all government sponsored long-term services and supports programs.
+- Coordinate efforts among various entities impacting No Wrong Door development and monitor progress on the state's No Wrong Door endeavors. - Continue the Balancing Incentive Program (BIP), to create infrastructure investments of a consumer friendly statewide No Wrong Door system, a conflict free case management, and a uniform assessment tool. - With a focus upon hospital admission and discharge, use best efforts to divert individuals to an appropriate care setting of their choice. - Address the historical fragmentation of the Medicaid home and community-based waivers, which are associated with specific age and diagnostic eligibility criteria. - Provide timely eligibility decisions regarding eligibility in all government sponsored long-term services and supports programs.
+Consider development and use of a presumptive eligibility model. - Promote more widespread adoption of telehealth and other assistive technologies to improve access to care, coordination, quality and outcomes for residents, while reducing health costs. - Ensure the Aging and Disability Resource Center initiative under the CHOICES program continues to offer information, referral, assistance and LTSS options counseling services statewide and is integrated within the state's No Wrong Door system.

-- Expand Aging and Disability Resource Centers (Community Choices) statewide in support of providing information, referral, assistance and LTSS options counseling. - Achieve greater integration of employment of persons with disabilities into the Money Follows the Person Rebalancing Initiative and home and community-based services. - Support improved coordination, communication and guidance among the medical care, behavioral health and long-term services and supports systems. - Ensure that current and future initiatives such as Money Follows the Person, Rightsizing, and the Demonstration to Integrate Care for Medicare-Medicaid Enrollees (MMEs) are well coordinated and complementary. - Support the development of electronic health records by providers of longterm services and supports and exchange of electronic health records among providers across the Connecticut health care system to streamline care transitions, coordinate care delivery and improve quality and outcomes. - Support a learning collaborative approach to bring together providers across disciplines and perspectives, and to learn from older adults and individuals with disabilities. - Change the names of the Long Term Care Planning Committee and the Long Term Care Advisory Council to the Long Term Services and Supports Planning Committee and the Long Term Services and Supports Advisory Council.
+- Achieve greater integration of employment of persons with disabilities into the Money Follows the Person Rebalancing Initiative and home and community-based services. - Support improved coordination, communication and guidance among the medical care, behavioral health and long-term services and supports systems. - Ensure that current and future initiatives affecting the long-term services and supports system are well coordinated and complementary. - Support the development of electronic health records by providers of longterm services and supports and exchange of electronic health records among providers across the Connecticut health care system to streamline care transitions, coordinate care delivery and improve quality and outcomes. - Support a learning collaborative approach to bring together providers across disciplines and perspectives, and to learn from older adults and individuals with disabilities. - Develop or enhance mobility management programs to help consumers learn how to access and navigate transportation options. - Identify funding streams to sustain coordinate, grow and make more convenient both fixed route and demand-responsive transportation options (including providing door-to-door service), and provide technical assistance to support regionalization.